JMencius/Arrow/README.md

 # Contents
 The contents are organized into eight folders.
 Please feel free to click on any title to view the detailed `README.md`.

 1. [SRA_status](./SRA_status/scripts/README.md)

+Status evaluation of Oxford nanopore data in the SRA database
 - ONT raw data availability in SRA database
 - BAM file availability in SRA datbase
 - flowcell and basecaller version labelling in SRA database